 A basic knowledge of the content and message of the Bible.

 Application for admission should be requested in writing and include a copy of the student’s national exam results.
-Interested students are advised to request application information from the Registrar after the 1st of October, and all completed application materials must be received by the University no later than 15th July to be considered for the annual September term intake.
+Interested students are advised to request application information from the Registrar’s office and all completed application materials must be received by the University to be considered for the annual semester intake.
 (Only returning or transfer students may be considered for entry in other school terms.)

 - Every applicant must submit the following items: